 |

-Life expectancy in the district is the second lowest in the country (after Vidin district).
-The healthcare system in Silistra district continues to suffer from a shortage of specialist physicians, while in 2022 the number of beds in the local general hospitals was again below the national average.
-One local GP cares for 1,964 persons on average, compared to 1,678 persons per doctor in the country.
-The number of beds in the local general hospitals has consistently increased in the past few years, but their proportion to the population remains relatively low – 5.0 beds per 1,000 people, compared to 5.9 beds per 1,000 people in the country.
-The relative number of patients treated in the local general hospitals is 198 per 1,000 people, compared to 235 per 1,000 people nationwide.
-The infant mortality rate has fallen considerably.
+Life expectancy in the district is increasing but remains relatively low.
+The healthcare system in Silistra district continues to suffer from a shortage of doctors, both GPs and specialist physicians, and in 2023 the number of beds in the local general hospitals was again below the national average.
+One local GP cares for 2,069 persons on average, compared to 1,701 persons per doctor in the country.
+The number of beds in the local general hospitals has increased in the past few years, but compared to other districts, their proportion to the population remains relatively low – 5.0 beds per 1,000 population, compared to 6.1 beds per 1,000 population in the country.
+At the same time, hospital bed occupancy exceeds the country’s average.
+The density of the pharmacy network in the district is relatively limited.

 Number of people per general practitioner (2023) |